This Gluten-Free Bechamel Sauce recipe can be made with or without dairy, and it always comes out beautifully.

 Yes!
 You can make gluten-free roux with a GF flour blend and butter or olive oil, use our Gluten-Free Roux recipe to see how.

 We use a gluten-free all purpose flour blend in our bechamel.
-Our favorites are Pamela’s Gluten-Free Artisan Blend or King Arthur Measure for Measure blend.
+Our favorites are Pamela’s Gluten-Free Artisan Blend or King Arthur Gluten-Free All-Purpose blend.
+You want a blend with starches like tapioca, potato or corn, but no or limited gum-binders.

 Our gluten-free recipe offers a version using olive oil for the fat and unsweetened coconut milk.
 Be sure to adjust the fat measurements when using olive oil in place of butter.